tc39/notes/es9/2018-09/sept-25.md

 DE: Sure, I don't really disagree, but it's good to make things as public as possible when we can.
 If we keep things on Ecma internal, that would lead to a suboptimal outcome.

-ARE: Code of conduct archive shouldn't be public.
+AKI: Code of conduct archive shouldn't be public.

 YSV: Archiving the role of management, we'll talk about this in our presentation too.
 Someone dedicated to archiving so the responsibilities are clear would be good.